Ahead of the Digital Families 2018 conference, get to know all the speakers we have at the event.

 Her empirical work examines the opportunities and risks afforded by digital and online technologies, including for children and young people at home and school, with a recent focus on children’s rights in the digital age.

 She serves on the Executive Board of the UK's Council for Child Internet Safety (UKCCIS), for which she is the Evidence Champion.
-She has served on the Department of Education's Ministerial Taskforce for Home Access to Technology for Children, the Home Secretary’s Taskforce for Child Protection on the Internet and the boards of Voice of the Listener and Viewer and the Internet Watch Foundation.
+She has served on the Department for Education's Ministerial Taskforce for Home Access to Technology for Children, the Home Secretary’s Taskforce for Child Protection on the Internet and the boards of Voice of the Listener and Viewer and the Internet Watch Foundation.

 Murray Perkins - British Board of Film Classification (BBFC)